microtrain/bootcamp/02-ProgrammingBasics/03-ControlStructures.md

 ```

 ## Loops
-* for - executes a fixed number of repetive operations
+* for - executes a fixed number of repetitive operations
-* foreach/for-in/for-of - executes a repetive operation for each element in a set
+* foreach/for-in/for-of - executes a repetitive operation for each element in a set
-* while - executes a repetive operation while a condition is (or is not) true.
+* while - executes a repetitive operation while a condition is (or is not) true.
 Requires 1 truth prior to execution.
-* do-while - executes a repetive operation while a condition is (or is not) true.
+* do-while - executes a repetitive operation while a condition is (or is not) true.
 Executes prior to first truth.

 ```php